stuartmuyambi/Campus-Ballot/README.md

 Unauthorized users have an option to create there own account using the form shown in the screenshot below.
 ![image](images/README/signup.jpg)

+After successfully login in to the system, users are redirected to the home page where they can continue to vote for there favourite candidtes.
 ![image](images/README/home.jpg)

 ## Login Error Message Screenshots